fadhillahrmdhn/task-nextjs/README.md

 # Task Next.js

-This project is a modern web application built with Next.js, featuring protected routes, authentication and authorization.
+This project is a modern web application built with Next.js, featuring protected routes, authentication, and authorization.
 It demonstrates data fetching in both Server and Client Components using Axios, SWR, and TanStack Query.
 State management is handled with Zustand.
-The app includes reusable UI components, pagination and toast notifications.
+The app includes reusable UI components, pagination, toast notifications, and a search feature for the Star Wars API.
+The folder structure is organized for scalability and maintainability.
 Bun is used as the package manager and runtime for fast development.

 ---